Hong Kong Federation of Education Workers

 Hong Kong Federation of Education Workers (HKFEW) is a pro-Beijing teachers union in Hong Kong.
-Established in 1975, it is currently the largest teachers union in Hong Kong, after the disbandment of the Hong Kong Professional Teachers' Union.
+Established in 1975, it is currently the largest teachers union in Hong Kong, after the pan-demoractic Hong Kong Professional Teachers' Union was forced to disband in 2021.
 It was established to "rally teachers to adopt the position of 'loving Hong Kong and the Motherland'", as part of China's united front work in Hong Kong's educational sector.